Child-on-child sexual abuse: Effects

 Children who were sexually victimized by other minors, including inter-sibling abuse, show largely the same problems as children victimized by adults, including anxiety disorders, depression, substance abuse, suicide, eating disorders, post-traumatic stress disorder, sleep disorders and difficulty trusting peers in the context of relationships.
 The victim often thinks that the act was normal, including thinking they were the initiator or that they went through the act voluntarily.

 Major factors that affect the severity of symptoms include the use of force or coercion, the frequency of the abuse, and the invasiveness of the act.
 An increased risk of victimization later in life has also been reported.

 The term minor sex offenders may be used for children under 18 years of age who have initiated any non-consensual sexual activity with another person.
-This population may be viewed as a younger version of sexual perpetrators and may be assessed as part of a same group, when they represent a significant heterogenous group.
+This population may be viewed as a younger version of sexual perpetrators and may be assessed as part of the same group when they represent a significant heterogeneous group.
 For example, these children tend to exhibit different motivations for their actions than adult sexual offenders and they tend to respond more favorably to treatment.